What is oropharyngeal cancer?

 What are the symptoms of oropharyngeal cancer?

-Muffled voice quality
+- Muffled voice

-Throat pain or sore throat
+- Throat pain or sore throat

-Lump or mass in the back of the throat
+- Lump or mass in the back of the throat

 How is oropharyngeal cancer diagnosed?